 The largest organ in the human body is the one you can see most easily, the skin, which also happens to be the one that is easily thrown out of whack.
-A changing weather can make some suddenly look for the best Instagram filters to hide those breakouts or redness, while some seek help of make-up tutorials to make thier pimples and acne scars disappear.
+A change in weather can lead to those breakouts or redness.
+While some of you may seek help from make-up tutorials to make their pimples and acne scars disappear.
 Nevertheless, you can take a sigh of relief because you can easily fix the problem by identifying the culprits.
-Here is what you need to watch out for!
+Here is what you need to watch out for.

-There are number of reasons such as aging, stress, menstrual cycle and a new fitness that cause your hormones to fluctuate.
+There are number of reasons such as aging, stress or menstrual cycle that can cause your hormones to fluctuate.
 But the worst thing is all these imbalances are quickly reflected on your skin, especially on the areas where breakouts are more likely to occur.
 Even if your hormones are within normal range, your skin’s reaction to any change in hormones may make you grab your concealer.
 With time, your skin becomes more sensitive to hormones.
 Now most women often end up making things worse for their skin by trying to balance hormonal skin using moisturising creams.
 Experts suggest, instead of experimenting different products on your skin it is better to seek professional help.
 You can also try acupuncture sessions to balance hormones for long term.

 We all know what ultraviolet rays do to your skin but what you may not know is the UV rays which do not cause sunburn are often the ones that can destabilise your skin.
 So, even if you don’t feel the warmth from the harmful rays, you should wear a good SPF even if its cloudy outside.
-No day should be without sunscreen day.
+You should always put sunscreen before stepping out.